Removing black-hole singularities with nonlinear electrodynamics

-Thus, we have shown that the density singularity has been removed too and that, fixed the radius of the star, the final density depends only by the introduced \emph{quintessential density term} $\rho_{\gamma}$ and by the mass.

-Summarizing, adapting to the black hole case, a cosmological analysis in \cite{key-9}, we have shown that the introduction of the Heisenberg-Euler NLED (\ref{eq: NLD}) in the black hole physics can, in principle, remove the black hole singularity for values of $c_{1}>0$ in Eq. (\ref{eq: NLD}).
+Thus, we have shown that the density singularity has also been removed and that, fixed the radius of the star, the final density depends only by the introduced \emph{quintessential density term} $\rho_{\gamma}$ and by the mass. \begin{itemize} \item Notice that in this last updated version we correct two typos which were present in Eqs. (\ref{eq: densita finale}) and (\ref{eq: finale v2}) in the version of this letter which has been published in Mod.
+Phys.
+Lett.
+A 25, 2423-2429 (2010).
+In the present version, both of Eqs. (\ref{eq: densita finale}) and (\ref{eq: finale v2}) are dimensionally and analytically correct. \end{itemize} In summary, adapting to the black hole case a cosmological analysis in Ref. \cite{key-9}, we have shown that the introduction of the Heisenberg-Euler NLED (\ref{eq: NLD}) in the black hole physics can, in principle, remove the black hole singularity for values of $c_{1}>0$ in Eq. (\ref{eq: NLD}).
 The analysis has been be improved by applying the Oppenheimer - Volkoff Equation \cite{key-15} to the black hole case.
-In this way, the density singularity of a black hole has been removed too.
+In this way, the density singularity of a black hole has also been removed.
 We found that at the end, fixed the radius of the star, the final density depends only by $\rho_{\gamma}$ and by the mass of the black hole.

 We are going to further improve the analysis by using the Born-Infeld Lagrangian in the context of black holes physics in a future work \cite{key-16}.